 The Student Success Committee (SSC) seeks to ensure every student at McCormick (Certificate Level, Master's Level, and Doctor of Ministry Candidates) is able to make satisfactory academic progress.
 This committee includes faculty, administrators, and students and is attentive to the variety of student needs that may impact their academic performance.
 If a student is not making satisfactory academic progress, the SSC will initiate an integrated conversation designed to support the student.
 SSC will review student progress, and may direct students to reduce course load, to seek remedial assistance, or to take a leave of absence.
 SSC may place a student on academic probation, or administratively withdraw or dismiss a student from a certificate program or a degree program, or other reasonable action.
-Student grievances and disciplinary actions (for example: plagiarism, grade appeals, behavior antithetical to the values of McCormick Theological Seminary, etc.), are referred to the Student Standing Committee (SStC), a subcommittee of the SSC.
-This subcommittee is comprised of the three faculty members appointed to the SSC by the Dean of the Faculty.
+Student grievances and disciplinary actions (for example: plagiarism, grade appeals, behavior antithetical to the values of McCormick Theological Seminary, etc.), are referred to the Student Standing Committee (SStC), a subcommittee of the SSC by the Dean of the Faculty.
 All disciplinary matters referred to the SStC follow McCormick policy and are decided by faculty members, with careful attention to matters of confidentiality and student privacy.